janpetzold/az305-learning/README.md

 GPU-optimized VMs are N*.

+Burstable VMs are ideal for workloads that do not need the full performance of the CPU continuously.

+Remote Direct Memory Access (RDMA) helps to minimize network latency / use of VMs CPU to transfer data

 Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update many VMs.
 There is no cost for the scale set itself, you only pay for each VM instance that you create.
 VMs in a scale set can also be deployed into multiple availability zones, a single availability zone, or regionally.
 Scale sets scale up based on metrics (e.g. CPU), typically sampled of last 1/5 minutes.

 A host group is a resource that represents a collection of dedicated hosts.
 You create a host group in a region and an availability zone, and add hosts to it.